ballerina-platform/ballerina-lang/stdlib/ballerina-websub/src/main/ballerina/websub/Package.md

 2. Subscriber sends a subscription request to a hub, specifying the topic it needs to receive notifications for along with other subscription parameters such as:
       - a callbak URL to which content is expected to be delivered
       - (_optional_) a lease seconds value indicating how long it wishes the subscription to stay active
       - (_optional_) a secret to use for [authenticated content distribution](https://www.w3.org/TR/websub/#signing-content)

-3. The hub send an intent verification request to the specified callback URL, and if the response indicates verification (by echoing a challenge specified in the request), by the subscriber, the subscription is added for the topic, at the hub
+3. The hub sends an intent verification request to the specified callback URL, and if the response indicates verification (by echoing a challenge specified in the request), by the subscriber, the subscription is added for the topic, at the hub

 4. Publisher notifies the hub on updates to the topic, and the content to deliver is identified

-5. The hub delivers the identified content to the subscribers for the topic
+5. The hub delivers the identified content to the subscribers of the topic

 #### Features
-This package allows introducing a WebSub Subscriber Service with two resources namely ```bal onIntentVerification ```, which accepts HTTP GET requests for intent verification, and ```bal onNotification``` which accepts HTTP POST requests for notifications.
+This package allows introducing a WebSub Subscriber Service with two resources namely ```onIntentVerification```, which accepts HTTP GET requests for intent verification, and ```onNotification``` which accepts HTTP POST requests for notifications.
 The WebSub Subscriber Service provides the following capabilities:
- - Subscription Requests sent at service start time for the hub and topic specified as annotations, or discovered based on the resource URL specified as an annotation
+ - Subscription Requests are sent at service start time for the hub and topic specified as annotations, or discovered based on the resource URL specified as an annotation
- - Auto Intent Verification against the topic specified as an annotation or discovered based on the resource URL specified as an annotation, if the ```bal onIntentVerification ``` is not specified
+ - Auto Intent Verification against the topic specified as an annotation or discovered based on the resource URL specified as an annotation, if the ```onIntentVerification ``` is not specified
  - Signature Validation for authenticated content distribution, if a secret is specified for the subscription

 A WebSub compliant Hub, based on the Ballerina Message Broker, is also made available to be brought up either to use as